Just less than two weeks ago, the sky was tinged with a yellow mist that rode upon the wind, and the leaves, cars, and roads were dusted yellow.

-The fermentation process develops byproducts of various lacto-bacteria that can repopulate the intestines and lungs with healthy flora.
-Fermented beverages like kombucha, kefir, water kefir, kvass, and even ginger bug beverages also contain lacto-bacilli and other beneficial bacteria.
-Fermented dairy, like plain yogurt and dairy kefir are also beneficial.
+The fermentation process develops byproducts of various lacto bacteria that can repopulate the intestines and lungs with healthy flora.
+Fermented beverages like kombucha, kefir, water kefir, kvass, and even ginger bug beverages also contain lactobacilli and other beneficial bacteria.
+Fermented dairy like plain yogurt and dairy kefir are also beneficial.

 FOS are thought to stimulate the growth of friendly bacteria, like the bifidobacteria species.
-Roots such as jerusalem artichoke, burdock root, gentian root, dandelion root, yellow dock root are all FOS stimulators that also balance and regulate blood sugar.
+Roots such as Jerusalem artichoke, burdock root, gentian root, dandelion root, and yellow dock root are all FOS stimulators that may also balance and regulate blood sugar.

-Yes, eat a bit of dirt now and then!
+Yes, you can eat a bit of dirt now and then!
 If you grow your own veggies, or know who does, don’t wash so thoroughly.
-There is a condition called Pica, often in women, and especially in pregnant women, where they have strong urges to eat dirt.
-I did postpartum, and I still taste the dirt of new areas.
+There is a condition called Pica, often found in women and especially in pregnant women, where individuals have strong urges to eat dirt.
+I had these urges myself postpartum, and I still like to taste the soil of new areas.

-Vitamin D3 and Sunshine:
+Vitamin D3 and Sunshine

-It is suggested that 50% skin exposure or more is necessary for three to five sun exposures a week or more for sunlight to normalize vitamin D levels in the summer.
+It is suggested that 50% skin exposure or more is necessary for 3–5 sun exposures a week or more for sunlight to normalize vitamin D levels in the summer.
 Supplementation is also recommended, a lower dose depending on your health.
-Consult your health care practitioner.
-I usually suggest 2000 IUs of vitamin D3 in the sunny months; D drops are convenient for the whole family.
+Consult your healthcare practitioner.
+I usually suggest 2000 IUs of vitamin D3 in the sunny months; vitamin D drops are convenient for the whole family.
 But relative health will determine differing doses.

 Quercetin has been reported to be of use in alleviating symptoms of pollinosis affecting the eyes more than the sinuses.
-Quercetin prevents immune cells from releasing histamines, chemicals that cause allergic reactions.
+Quercetin may prevent immune cells from releasing histamines, chemicals that cause allergic reactions.
 On that basis, researchers think that quercetin may help reduce symptoms of allergies, including runny nose, watery eyes, hives, and swelling of the face and lips.
 However, there is no evidence yet that it works in humans.